 Let’s start with the timing and the seasonal frame of the trip.
 Petra is overcrowded by tourists between February 15 and June 15.
 It’s actually the best seasonal frame to visit Petra, in terms of friendly weather conditions.
 The next seasonal gap comes September 10 – November 15.
 During the periods above, the visitor experiences a fantastic climate, with moderate day temperatures – 22 to 28 degrees C (72 – 84 F).

 As a heat admirer, I would also pick July – August.
-It’s actually not so hot then.
+It’s actually not so hot.
 The average daily max rates hit 35 C only (95F).
 But if you follow the next advice, you would skip the half of the heat and would enjoy the sight at time of the year, when it’s not crowded by tourists.

 Start the tour early in the morning.
-Get an early breakfast at the hotel and be at the Petra park entrance gate not later than 7:00 or 7:30 am.
+Get an early breakfast at the hotel and be at Petra park gate not later than 7:00 or 7:30 am.
 Even in July – August, the early morning temperature will be about 19 to 20 C and you can catch up with the heat.
 Anyway, I would recommend an early start, regardless the season, as you have ahead about 6 to 8 hour tour on foot, if the goal is to experience the most of Petra in a day trip.

 The Distance and The Incline